Vietnam v United Arab Emirates (2007 AFC Asian Cup): Aftermath

 Vietnam's victory over the UAE was considered one of the biggest upsets of the tournament.
 Before the tournament, Vietnam was expected to make an early exit given their lowest-ranking position in the tournament, while the UAE was expected to advance to the later stages.

 It also had a significant consequence for the tournament and sparked a surge of surprise upsets in the Asian Cup, including Iraq's shock 3–1 win over Australia and Bahrain's 2–1 victory over South Korea.
 Although they lost 4–1 to a much more powerful Japan, Vietnam successfully booked their ticket to the quarter-finals, at which they were beaten by eventual champions Iraq.
 They were the only team to advance out of the four host nations and one of three to win a match at all.
 The tournament was seen as a renaissance of football in the country.

 For the UAE, their defeat had a noticeable impact on the team's confidence.
 They were beaten 3–1 by Japan and their 2–1 win over neighbours Qatar did little to help them.
 Ironically, their victory helped Vietnam advance to the next round.

 After the tournament, the UAE's performance continued to fall.
 Their participation at the next tournament in Qatar was even more disastrous when one of their players scored two own goals in two matches.
 The team ended up last in their group, behind Iran, Iraq and even underdogs North Korea.
 By the 2015 AFC Asian Cup, they had improved their performances and finished third.

-Both Vietnam and the UAE qualified for the 2019 AFC Asian Cup, with the latter hosting this edition of the tournament.
+Vietnam did not qualify for another Asian Cup until the 2019 edition, which was hosted by the UAE.
 Vietnam reached the quarter-finals despite being in the same group with Asian powerhouses and former Asian Cup champions Iran and Iraq.
 They also managed to overcome two Middle Eastern sides, Yemen and Jordan, both of whom share common cultural ties to the UAE.
-Meanwhile, the UAE managed to reach the semi-finals for the second consecutive time, but failed to defeat eventual champions Qatar in a disappointing 0–4 loss.
+Meanwhile, the UAE managed to reach the semi-finals for the second consecutive tournament, but failed to defeat eventual champions Qatar in a disappointing 0–4 loss.